-E- Who did you consult?
+E - Who did you consult?
 What did they say?

 1 Chief Executive / Leadership Team

 (LT) (mandatory)

-2 Finance / Section 151 (mandatory) N/A - this is the Section 151 Officer's report.
+2 Finance / Section 151(mandatory) N/A - this is the Section 151 Officer's report.

-3 Legal / Monitoring Officer (mandatory)
+3 Legal / Monitoring Officer

+(mandatory)

 4 Human Resources (HR)

 5 Property

 6 Information Communication

-Technology (ICT)
+- Technology (ICT)

-7 Procurement
+7 Procurement The strategy statement was reviewed by the

-8 Scrutiny
+8 Scrutiny The strategy statement was reviewed by the

+Governance and Audit Committee on 11 February 2025 and the Committee recommended that the

+Executive accept the strategy without amendment.

-9 Local Members
+9 Local Members Executive accept the strategy without amendment.

 10 Other

-F - Appendices:
+Appendices:

-- 1. Treasury Management Key Principles
+1. 5

-- 2. Economic background
+2.

-- 3. Interest rate forecasts
+3. Interest rate forecasts

-- 4. Loan maturity profile
+4. Loan maturity profile

-- 5. MRP Policy Statement
+5. MRP Policy Statement

-- 6. Specified and non-specified investments
+6. Specified and non-specified investme ents

-- 7. Counterparty criteria
+7.

-- 8. Approved countries for investments
+8. 1 1

-- 9. Treasury management scheme of delegation and the role of the Section 151 Officer
+9. legation and the role of the Section 151 Officer

-- 10. Prudential and Treasury Indicators
+Prudential and Treasury Indicators

-- 11. Explanation of Prudential and Treasury Indicators
+Explanation of Prudential and Treasu

-- 12. Glossary of, and information on, Prudential & Treasury Management indicators
+12 .
+Glossary of, and information on, Pruc lential & Treasury Management indicators

-FF - Background papers (please contact the author of the Report for any further information):
+act the author of the Report for any further

-- 2024/25 Treasury Management Strategy Statement, approved by the full Council on 7 March 2024 - Annual Treasury Management Review 2023/24, approved by the full Council on 22 October 2024 - 2023/24 Capital Outturn Report, presented to this Committee on 23 July 2024 - 2024/25 Capital Budget Monitoring Quarter 2, presented to the Executive on 26 November 2024 - 2024/25 Treasury Management Mid-Year Report, presented to this Committee on 11 February 2025 - 2025/29 Capital Strategy Isle of Anglesey County Council, 6 March 2025
+info ormation):

+• 2024/25 Treasury Management Strategy Statement, approved by the full Council on 7 March

+2024 Appual Traceury Management Review 2022/24, approved by the full Council on 22 October

+Annual Treasury Management Review 2023/24, approved by the full Council on 22 October 2024

+2023/24 Capital Outturn Report, presented to this Committee on 23 July 2024

+2024/25 Capital Budget Monitoring Qu 2024 arter 2, presented to the Executive on 26 November

+• : ar Report, presented to this Committee on 11 February

+• 2025/29 Capital Strategy - Isle of Anglesey County Council, 6 March 2025